jordy-silva/CI-OnionPlus-MSP/README.md

 **FOR EDUCATIONAL PURPOSE ONLY**

-The customer is a software development company that has a very successful web app in the market, called [WesternOnion.](http://westernonion.herokuapp.com/show_all)
+The customer is a software development company that has a very successful web app in the market called [WesternOnion.](http://westernonion.herokuapp.com/show_all)

 The customer's request is to create a web based app to handle the collection of bug reports and features requests for their app WesternOnion, so they can priotize bugs based in the number of reports received and have the users fund the development of new features requested.